luttje/Key2Joy/README.md

    *In the default profile there is also a mapping that stops Key2Joy from listening using the `Escape`-key.
 Don't forget to include such a mapping for your custom profiles.*

+> **Note**
+> Check out the [🐕‍🦺 Tips & Tricks](https://github.com/luttje/Key2Joy/discussions/categories/-tips-tricks) category in the discussions for tips and tricks.
+Certain inputs may be tricky to configure, but there's usually a way to get it working.

 ### Using Key2Joy with a Command Line Interface